hrishabhgoel/directory-tree-generator/README.md

 # Directory Tree Generator

-## A command line tool to create coherent directory tree.
+## A command line tool to create coherent directory tree and more.